Money Done Right may be compensated if you make a purchase after clicking on a link.

 Day eight is about eliminating out-of-date subscriptions.
-To do this easily, we recommend signing up for the bot Trim.
+To do this easily, we recommend signing up for the bot Cushion.

 Not only can a tool like this inform you of subscriptions you forgot about long ago, it can also help you visualize how much you’re spending each month.

-As a bonus, Trim also offers something called the Bill Negotiation Tool to help you talk down the pesky cable and internet bill with the notoriously difficult customer service team.
+As a bonus, Cushion also offers something called the Bill Negotiation Tool to help you talk down the pesky cable and internet bill with the notoriously difficult customer service team.

 These services mean dollars off of your monthly bills – not just subscriptions.